puffscoin/mist/README.md

 gpuffs --dev
 ```

-Look for the IPC path in the resulting geth output, then start Mist with:
+Look for the IPC path in the resulting gpuffs output, then start Mist with:

 ```bash
 $ yarn dev:electron --rpc path/to/gpuffs.ipc